 All overhead construction including pole, foundation, and line stringing work is being done by PG&E. The only remaining pole areas where work needs to be completed are Transition Poles #9 and #10, where connections to the underground line are being made.
 All of the towers have been placed on the foundations with the exception of Poles #1, #2 and #3.
 These towers will be erected when the adjacent lines at the Del Mar Substation are de-energized.
-During the subject week, the overhead crews installed guard structures across both Roseville Parkway and Highway 65 for the upcoming line stringing work.
+The overhead crews did not work during the subject week.